Recently, I moved into a house that is more than 100 years old. Eventually, it will be my dream home, but at the moment, it needs a lot of work.

 Countless companies pour money into implementing an off-the-shelf TMS, reasoning that they can save some money by taking on a portion of the work themselves.
-If they purchase and maintain their own system, they reason, they will have more control over their transportation network and performance.
+If they purchase and maintain their own system, they will have more control over their transportation network and performance.

 The Costs and Complications of DIY Logistics

 Aside from the obvious price tag for a TMS, expect to spend a significant amount of time working with your IT department to integrate the system with your current technology and processes.
 Assuming you have the right people and the necessary resources, consider how frequently the project will pull your team members from their day-to-day roles.